adu3010/Conway-s-Game-of-Life/README.md

 Pattern Library: Includes a collection of well-known patterns to kickstart your simulations.
 Configurable Rules: Modify the rules of the game to observe how different conditions affect the outcome.

+It is a zero-player game, meaning its evolution is determined by its initial state,requiring no further input.

+You can interact with the game of life by creating an initial configuration and observe how it evolves.

+It is Turing complete.

+# RULES - The Game of Life is an infinite 2D orthogonal grid of square cells, each of which is in one of two possible states, live or dead.

+Every cell interacts with its eight neighbors, which are the cells that are horizontally, vertically, or diagonally adjacent.
+At each step in time, the following transitions occur:

+1.Any live cell with fewer than two live neighbors dies, as if by underpopulation.

+2.Any live cell with two or three live neighbors lives on to the next generation.

+3.Any live cell with more than three live neighbors dies, as if by overpopulation.

+4.Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction

+The Game of Life is undecidable, which means that given an initial pattern and a later pattern, no algorithm exists that can tell whether the later pattern is ever going to appear

 # Getting Started:
 Clone the repository to your local machine.